Best Running Watch with Music – Detailed Look

 Wear OS can be a bit of a faff when it comes to music.
 Your best bet is to rely on Google’s Play Music (strange that, isn’t it?).
 Indeed I found Play Music works well despite a few annoying extra button presses occasionally being required if you aren’t subscribed to the paid-for service.

-The general ‘sporting quality’ of the Wear OS devices looks suspect.
+The general ‘sporting quality’ of the Wear OS devices look is generally “not great”.
 I would place Polar’s M600 in a class above the rest when it comes to sporting ability.
 The oHR and GPS from Polar’s hardware are good – as is the Polar app.
 All the other sports apps work equally as well on other Wear OS devices.

 The other main contender on the sporty-front for Wear OS watches is the LG Watch Sport which has a great spec and which includes GPS for sport and NFC + LTE to help its overall smartwatch features.
 Additionally, support for FLAC, MP3, WAV, 3GP, MIDI, and OGG music formats certainly makes a half of my music collection usable on the watch.
 I’ve read generally good things about it but am yet to get one myself (I probably will…watch this space)